 “A Federal Constitution establishes the dual politics with the union at the centre and the states at the periphery, each with sovereign powers to be exercised in the field assigned to them by the Constitution respectively.”

 In its own field, one is not subordinate to the other, the authority of one is coordinated with that of the other.
-In fact, the fundamental concept of the union is that the legislative, executive and financial powers are separated not by any legislation enacted by the centre, but by the constitution itself, between the centre and the province.
+The fundamental concept of the union is that the legislative, executive and financial powers are separated not by any legislation enacted by the centre, but by the constitution itself, between the centre and the province.

 ‘The States are as sovereign in the area left to them by the Constitution as the Centre in the field entrusted to it.” – Dr B.R.
 Ambedkar.